A# Suspended Fourth Guitar Arpeggio

 Also known as: sus4, sus

 The A# Suspended Fourth arpeggio contains 3 notes (A#, D#, F).
-Use the interactive fretboard above to explore this arpeggio on Guitar with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each arpeggio shape and pattern on Guitar.
+Practice ascending and descending from the root note across all strings to learn the sound of this arpeggio.

 When to Use the A# Suspended Fourth Arpeggio